HansLemurson/RoundSquare/README.md

 # RoundSquare
+This is a tileset for Freeciv designed to have clean un-cluttered graphics.
+30x30 pixel size, Overhead view.

+## History
 Playing a Longturn game recently, I found out two important things:

 * Viewing a map this large requires a 30x30 tileset.